 How it works

-AQUA’s flow of feed water is taken from the flow of seawater coolant.
+The AQUA Blue C-type's flow of feed water is taken from the flow of seawater coolant.
 Feed water enters the lower (evaporator) section of the plate pack, in which the plates are warmed by the heating medium.
 The heating medium is either engine jacket cooling water or a closed circuit heated by steam.
 Here the water is evaporated at around 40-60°C in a vacuum of 85-95%, which is maintained by the brine/air ejector.

 The vapour produced rises between the plates into the middle (separator) section of the plate pack, where any droplets of entrained seawater are removed.
 Gravity causes these droplets to fall back into the brine sump at the bottom of the freshwater generator.